matrix-org/synapse/docs/user_directory.md

 * `user_directory_search`.
 To be joined to `user_directory`.
 It contains an extra column that enables full text search based on user ids and display names.
-  Different schemas for sqlite and postgres with different code paths to match.
+  Different schemas for SQLite and Postgres with different code paths to match.
   - Indexed on the full text search data.
 Indexed on users.

 * `user_directory_stream_pos`.
 When the initial background update to populate